Images are essential for selling your solutions online.

 So, to avoid product photography mistakes that might harm your conversion rates or reputation, learn to use UGC to its full potential.

-For example, real-life customer experience ranks as one of the top purchase-inspiring factors for shoppers.
-Using UGC to show the type of CX you offer could be an effective method of boosting conversions and differentiating your business.
+For example, real-life customer experience ranks among the top purchase-inspiring factors for shoppers.
+Using UGC to showcase the type of CX you offer can be an effective way to boost conversions and differentiate your business.

 This is precisely what WholeWoodPlayhouses does on its website.
 This brand prioritizes user-submitted product photos over studio shots or stock photography and regularly includes UGC in its content strategy.